-- · Use explicit interfaces, preferably by placing procedures inside a module or another procedure. - Use a processor that checks all interfaces, especially if this can be checked during compilation with no execution overhead. - Use a processor or other tool to create explicit interface bodies for external procedures.
+- Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.34.5. - Use explicit interfaces, preferably by placing procedures inside a module or another procedure. - Use a processoror a static analysis tool that checkall interfaces, especially if this can be checked during compilation with no execution overhead. - Use a processor or other tool to create explicit interface bodies for external procedures.